 We run over 20 different projects under four key areas – employability, education, health and wellbeing and equality and diversity – as well as operating a thriving Community Hub within the Stadium in partnership with Glasgow City Council.

-Our Employability programmes include Get Started With Football, Jump into Journalism, Coach For Success and Ready4Employment.
+Our Employability programmes include Get Started With Football, Coach For Success and Ready4Employment.
 Find out more about our employability courses here.

 A high tech, multimedia classroom, run in partnership with Glasgow City Council, exists in the heart of the Broomloan Stand at Ibrox where we help local kids become better prepared for future study or work opportunities.

-The Community Hub, staffed by a qualified teacher, delivers programmes around employability, health and wellbeing and diversity and equality.
-The Foundation also works in dozens of schools across the city reaching over 5,300 children every year.
+The Community Hub delivers programmes around employability, health and wellbeing and diversity and equality.
+The Foundation also works in dozens of schools across the city reaching over 6,000 children every year.
 We want to make a positive impact on young people and give them the opportunity to learn, grow in confidence, have fun and get fit.